jun-xiao-mainlinestem/2026base/doc/remote_setup_guide.md

-# How to Find Your VEX Robot Device ID
+# Remote Control Setup Guide

 ## Overview

-This guide explains how to enable WebSocket communication and find your robot's Device ID for the Command Line Interface.
+This guide explains how to enable WebSocket communication and find your robot's Device ID and IP address.

 ## Prerequisites

 Before you can connect to your robot, you need:

-- VEX V5 Brain connected to your computer via USB
+- VEX V5 controller connected to your computer via USB
 - VEX VS Code Extension installed
-- Your robot program uploaded to the V5 Brain

 ## Step 1: Enable WebSocket Server in VS Code